cambiotraining/awd-pathogen-bioinformatics/materials/02-case_study/01-case_study_cultured_nanopore.md

 This part of the report ar very critical for the follow up decision making process which is done by the public health individuals.
 The important results with regard to public health may inlcude AMR, what is the likely source of transmission, typing.
 This may help individual to design the better strategies for prevention and treatment of AWD of concern, e.g. Cholera.
 To write this section you may need to refer the outputs from nf-funcscan, mlst, epi2me-la, phylogenetics analysis and typing, and reports from Pathogenwatch.
 You may want to include tables or/and plots that could be pulled from the individual tools output folders.
 This could be applied in each of the section above.

 ### Reference
-Include some references from the literature you have used in your report.
+Include some references from the literature which you have used in your report.

 ### Exercise